Freshlinq/Azure.Function.WebHook.Client/README.md

 }
 ````

-Please reach out to use should you need any help with your Freshlinq trading platform integration.
+Please reach out to us should you need any help with your Freshlinq trading platform integration.